 As much as any structure in New Orleans, the Benachi House owes its location to its situation on "high ground."
-Its land was once the Native American trail from the bayous to the Mississippi River, which became the Bayou Road during the French and Spanish occupations of the region, and remains the Bayou Road of today..
-That Esplanade Ridge proved a safe harbor from flooding before the city and its levee system were developed; and its natural elevation, along with the raised vernacular design of the house, protected it from the flood waters of Hurricane Katrina on August 29, 2005, nearly 150 years after it was constructed.
+Its land was once the Native American trail from the bayous to the Mississippi River.
+The trail became the Bayou Road during the French and Spanish occupations of the region and remains the Bayou Road of today.
+The Esplanade Ridge proved a safe harbor from flooding before the city and its levee system were developed; and its natural elevation, along with the raised vernacular design of the house, protected it from the flood waters of Hurricane Katrina on August 29, 2005, nearly 150 years after it was constructed.

 Over thousands of years before man inhabited these environs, silt, deposited by periodic overflow from the Mississippi River, deposited a "ridge" of land and inscribed near that ridge a maze of bayous - miscellaneous channels scoured out as the river's overflow drained into Lake Pontchartrain each Spring.
 Only one of these, Bayou St. John, remains.
 The others were filled in during expansion of New Orleans, in the 19th Century.

-Before the Europeans came, the Native population made extensive use of the bayous, and their connection to Lake Pontchartrain.
-There the waters were easily navigable for fishing and trapping, with ready connections to the Gulf of Mexico.
+Before the Europeans came, the Native population made extensive use of the bayous and their connection to the lake.
+The lake waters were easily navigable for fishing and trapping, with ready access to the Gulf of Mexico.

-When Bienville paddled up Bayou St. John in 1699 to first explore the area, he walked the Native American trail from Bayou St. John, and made his way to the Mississippi where the earliest settlement of New Orleans was founded.
+When Bienville paddled up Bayou St. John in 1699 to first explore the area, he walked the Native American trail from Bayou St. John past the future Benachi House site, and made his way to the East bank of the Mississippi, where the settlement of New Orleans was founded.